xmos/fwk_voice/modules/lib_vnr/python/convert_model/README.rst

 For step number 5. and 6.,

 - Open the optimised model tflite file in netron.app and check the number and types of operators.
 Also check the number of input and output tensors.
-For example, the current optimised model /modules/lib_vnr/python/model/model_output/model_qaware_xcore.tflite uses 4 operators; Conv2D, Reshape, Logistic and XC_conv2d_v2.
+For example, the current optimised model /modules/lib_vnr/python/model/model_output/model_qaware_xcore.tflite uses 1 input and output tensor each and 4 operators; Conv2D, Reshape, Logistic and XC_conv2d_v2.

 - Add resolver->Addxxx functions in `vnr_inference.cc <https://github.com/xmos/sw_avona/blob/develop/modules/lib_vnr/src/inference/vnr_inference.cc>`_, vnr_inference_init() to add all the operators to the TFLite operator resolver.